shariq1989/cookbook/content/recipe/Orange_Chicken.md

 1. Prepare a heavy-bottomed pan with oil and add the ginger paste and garlic.
 Cook for 10 seconds, until aromatic
 2. Next, add rice wine vinegar, fresh orange juice, sesame oil, soy sauce, sugar, white vinegar, red chili flakes, and orange zest.
 Allow the mixture to simmer for about 5 minutes.
 3. Reduce the heat and stir in the corn starch (1 tbsp), then add the fried chicken to the mixture.
 Stir to combine.
 If you plan to freeze leftovers, keep the chicken and sauce separate.
 Instead, add the chicken to the individual plates and pour the sauce overtop.
 Stir to combine on each plate.

+To Serve:

-4. Garnish with toasted sesame seeds and serve with jasmine rice.
+1. Garnish with toasted sesame seeds and serve with jasmine rice.

 ### ABOUT THE MEAL